Buy vegan perfume in the UK

 Mainstream vegan perfume ranges are limited but have grown in recent years.
 Popular brands such as Yardley, GHOST and Moschin now all offer selected fragrances which are suitable for vegans but there is a caveat!

-It’s important to note that for the most part, only a small selection of the product range offered by these brands is suitable and whilst the products may be classed as ‘vegan’, the company itself may not be truly cruelty-free.
+It’s important to note that for the most part, only a small selection of the product range offered by these brands is suitable and whilst the products may be classed as ‘vegan’, the company itself may or may not not be considered truly cruelty-free.

 This can be confusing when shopping, as online retailers such as The Perfume Shop list products from brands including Paco Rabanne and Calvin Klein as vegan.